 - 1. The servicing solutions in the approved "Atherley-Uptergrove Secondary Plan Area/Rama Road Corridor Master Servicing Plan" (October 10, 2006) apply to development within the designated service areas. - 2.
 New public and private infrastructure shall be designed, established and operated according to the current Township's engineering design standards. - 3.
 In each designated service area, Phases 3 and 4 of the Municipal Class Environmental Assessment shall be completed prior to any planning approvals for subdivision plans, condominium plans and site plans. - 4.
-Water supply and wastewater treatment facilities are to be designed as communal facilities and operated by the Township of Ramara according to the required development agreements.

-- 5. The source of the water supply shall be groundwater and/or surface water as determined by the Phase 3 Class Environmental Assessment in each service area. - 6.
-Treated wastewater shall be discharged to subsurface or direct discharge to surface water as determined by the Phase 3 Class Environmental Assessment in each service area. - 7.
-Centralized stormwater management facilities as identified in the Master Servicing Study will be further determined by consideration of site-specific development applications. - 8.
+Water supply and wastewater treatment facilities are to be designed as communal facilities and operated by the Township of Ramara according to the required development agreements. - 5.
+The source of the water supply shall be groundwater and/or surface water as determined by the Phase 3 Class Environmental Assessment in each service area. - 6.
+Treated wastewater shall be discharged to subsurface or direct discharge to surface water as determined by the Phase 3 Class Environmental Assessment in each service area.

+- 7. Centralized stormwater management facilities as identified in the Master Servicing Study will be further determined by consideration of site-specific development applications. - 8.
+An environmental assessment shall be completed or approved prior to Planning Act or Condominium Act approvals for any development involving the establishment of a new sewage treatment plant, or an increase in the existing rated capacity of a sewage treatment plant within the Lake Simcoe watershed - 9.
+No new municipal sewage treatment plant shall be established in the Lake Simcoe watershed unless: - a.
+The new plant is intended to replace an existing municipal sewage treatment plant; or - b.
+The new sewage treatment plan will provide sewage services to: - i.
+A development that is on partial services; or - ii.
+A development where one or more subsurface sewage works or on-site sewage systems are failing. - 10.
+No new non-municipal sewage treatment plans shall be established within the Lake Simcoe watershed unless the person applying to establish the plant can demonstrate the following: - The plant will result in a net reduction of phosphorous loadings to the watershed from the baseline conditions for the property that would be serviced by the new plant; or - b.
+The undertaking that the plan will service will not add phosphorous loadings to the Lake Simcoe watershed - 11.
 The broad conceptual road network is identified on Schedule 'B4' to this Plan.
-The location and design of this road network shall be established by environmental assessments or approved subdivision plans. - 9.
-All new development shall be serviced by public streets with connected pedestrian walkways and bikeways incorporated into right-of-ways and development shall be designed in a manner that is supportive of transit services in the future. - 10.
-The primary public road network serving the new development areas consists of: - County Road 44 Rama Road - Concession Road 12 - County Road 45 Monck Road - Mara-Rama Boundary Road - 11.
-Rama Road (County Road 44) within the Rama Road Economic Employment District of this Secondary Plan will function as an Arterial Road serving designated Destination Commercial projects and areas and acting as a main street.
-Site access to areas from Rama Road shall be designed to maximize through movements and traffic flow and to minimize conflicts between individual site accesses and other traffic operations, and access to Rama Road shall be limited to the designated intersections as shown on Schedule 'B4' to this Plan. - 12.
-Site specific traffic studies shall be required as part of planning applications to determine site access, traffic impacts and to determine road needs including road widening, emergency access, intersection improvements, turning lanes, mutual driveways, separation distances between access points, and traffic control, as part of planning applications. - 13.
-The site access requirements of Simcoe County and the Township of Ramara shall be incorporated into planning approvals.
-Planning applications shall include the traffic and transportation studies required by these agencies.
+The location and design of this road network shall be established by environmental assessments or approved subdivision plans. - 12.
+All new development shall be serviced by public streets with connected pedestrian walkways and bikeways incorporated into rights-of-way and development shall be designed in a manner that is supportive of transit services in the future. - 13.
+The primary public road network serving the new development areas consists of:

+County Road 44 - Rama Road Concession Road 12 County Road 45 - Monck Road Mara-Rama Boundary Road

+14. Rama Road (County Road 44) within the Rama Road Economic Employment District of this Secondary Plan will function as an Arterial Road serving designated Destination Commercial projects and areas and acting as a main street.
+Site access to areas from Rama Road shall be designed to maximize through movements and traffic flow and to minimize conflicts between individual site accesses and other traffic operations, and access to Rama Road shall be limited to the designated intersections as shown on Schedule 'B4' to this Plan.